 3.6.
-Chamber wall reactivity
+Auxiliary mechanism

-The chamber wall reactivity aims to describe the chamber wall activity such that it can be directly used as data set in future computer modelling to simulate the chamber experiments.
+An auxiliary mechanism aims to describe the chamber wall reactivity such that it can be directly used as data set in future computer modelling to simulate the chamber experiments.
 A set of experiments were conducted including simulating clean air, dark decay of NO_2 and O_3 .
-Four non-elementary hypothetical reactions and relevant parameters used in the model are listed in Table 3.
-The parameters for the NO_2 and O_3 formation rate from the Teflon walls were calculated based on the offgassing experiments under light irradiation conditions for at least 3 hours reaction.
-The initial concentrations of NO_2 and O_3 in the chamber were varied from 0 to 8 ppb.
-The light-induced formation of NO_2 and O_3 from the chamber walls were $6.95 \pm 1.26 \times 10^{-5} \text{s}^{-1}$ and $8.56 \pm 2.58 \times 10^{-5} \text{s}^{-1}$, respectively.
+Four non-elementary hypothetical reactions and relevant parameters used in the model are listed

+- 410 in Table 4.
+The parameters for the NO2 and O3 formation rate from the Teflon walls were calculated based on the off-gassing experiments under light irradiation conditions for at least 3 hours reaction.
+The initial concentrations of NO2 and O3 in the chamber were varied from 0 to 8 ppb.
+The light-induced formation of NO2 and O3 from the chamber walls were $6.95 \pm 1.26 \times 10^{-5}$ s-1 and $8.56 \pm 2.58 \times 10^{-5}$ s-1, respectively. - 415 The decrease of NO_2 and O_3 in the gaseous phase under dark conditions could be explained as chamber wall adsorption as mentioned in the wall loss of gaseous compound section (section 3.4) for the new chamber bag, and discussion about usage and condition of the chamber's bag impact on the wall loss rate present in section 5.